Why Power in Pure Inductive and Pure Capacitive Circuit is Zero?

 pure capacitive circuit voltage & current relationship

-The current through the capacitor leads the applied voltage by 90°.
+The current through the capacitor leads the applied voltage by 90°in a purely capacitive circuit.

 The Power factor of a pure capacitive load is zero(leading).